-Outbreaks of epidemics or pandemics, such as COVID-19, can adversely affect the Group's business operations.
-The Group's management has been closely assessing the effects of the COVID-19 pandemic on its business and, so far, the pandemic has had no material effect on the Group or its commercial agreements, customer relationships or customer demand for services offered by the Group.
+Outbreaks of epidemics or pandemics can adversely affect the Group's business operations.
+The Group's management closely assessed the effects of the COVID-19 pandemic on its business and the pandemic had no material effect on the Group or its commercial agreements, customer relationships or customer demand for services offered by the Group.
 However, the impact of potential future outbreaks of epidemics or pandemics on the Group's business operations and profitability is inherently difficult to estimate.
-A significant weakening of the global economy in terms of decreased economic and business activity caused by a potential prolongation of any future epidemic or pandemic, restrictions imposed by governments, decreased demand for the Group's business, financial lack of available workforce due to such epidemic or pandemic could have a material adverse effect on the Group's business, financial position and results of operations.
+A significant weakening of the global economy in terms of decreased economic and business activity caused by a potential prolongation of any future epidemic or pandemic, restrictions imposed by governments, decreased demand for the Group's services, or a lack of available workforce due to such epidemic or pandemic could have a material adverse effect on the Group's business, financial position and results of operations.